paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 - **README** — Introduction to LiteTest.

-- **LiteTest Documentation** — A list of the LifeTest documents.
+- **LiteTest Documentation** — A list of the LifeTest documents for users and contributors plus the LiteTest repository layout (listing core files).

-- **LiteTest Glossary — An alphabetically-ordered list of LiteTest terms and their definitions/explanations.
+- **LiteTest Glossary — An alphabetically-ordered list of terms used in the LiteTest documentation with their specific definitions/explanations in the LiteTest context.

-- ** LiteTest Repository Layout — list of directories and core files.

 - **LiteTest Runner User Guide** — Concepts, workflow, and examples for the Runner framework and API.

 - **LiteTest Runner Reference** — Reference document for the Runne API.